-You can fine-tune the behavior of Weblate (mostly checks) for each source string (in source strings review, see Additional info on source strings) or in the Component configuration (Translation flags).
+You can fine-tune the Weblate behavior by using flags.
+This can be done on the source string level (see Additional info on source strings), or in the Component configuration (Translation flags).
 Some file formats also allow to specify flags directly in the format (see Supported file formats).